mesalock-linux/mesapy/sgx/Sgx_App_Enclave/README.md

 * Write your own edl for your ecall function, see sample in Sample directory.

-* Write your own Makefile.
-Based on Makefile provided by Sample code, you can modify the directories for libffi.a and libpypy-c.a
+* Write your own Makefile, link libpypy-c.a, libffi.a and Python C interface function's object file in Enclave.so, you can do these by referring Makefile provided by Sample code.

 * Run "make" to generate sgx binary app.

 * Run ./app.
 Here you go!